tamari92/kf2-tournament/streamers.md

 ```

 ## Videos on Demand (VODs)
 Please ensure that your Twitch channel is set to archive Past Broadcasts.
+You can find information on how to achieve this here: https://help.twitch.tv/s/article/video-on-demand?language=en_US

-This ensures that the broadcasts can be downloaded and uploaded onto the official tournament YouTube channel.
+Enabling stream archiving ensures that the broadcasts can be downloaded and uploaded onto the official tournament YouTube channel.

 ## Streamer Content
-We're using a customized set of OBS scenes and Stinger Transitions for this tournament.
+We'll be using a customized set of OBS scenes and Stinger Transitions for this tournament.
 Please see the dedicated #streamers channel in the tournament Discord for a link to the files as well as a guide explaining how to set everything up.

 ## Procedure
 The general procedure of a stream goes as follows: